concord-consortium/collaborative-learning/docs/bookmarks.md

 - `O1` means 1 other user in the class has a bookmark for the document The numbers will increase if more than one teacher or other user has bookmarked the document.

-Additionally the `bookmarks` debug option will console log a message when the bookmark is click.
+Additionally the `bookmarks` debug option will console log a message when the bookmark is clicked.
 This message includes all of the bookmarks on the document prior to the click.

 # How to represent multiple bookmarks on a single doc

 If we want to continue to show bookmarks made by anyone to everyone here is my proposal:
-- have 4 groups of bookmarks in the sort work tab: you, teacher, others(or other students), none
+- have 4 groups of bookmarks in the sort work tab: you, teacher, others (or other students), none
 - add some indication to the bookmark to indicate who has bookmarked it: you, teacher, others.
 You can see a rough demo of this with the debugging option described above.

 ## Why you might want to bookmark something the Teacher already has:
-You want to bookmark some document even though the teacher did, because the teacher tends to removing bookmarks after that document isn't relevant anymore, and you want to keep track of it.
+You want to bookmark some document even though the teacher did, because the teacher tends to remove bookmarks after that document isn't relevant anymore, and you want to keep track of it.
 So you still need to toggle your own bookmark of this document.

 ## Why the teacher might not want to see bookmarks from other class members
 They might curate the bookmarks for the class so if anyone can bookmark stuff the teacher will lose control.
 Without the separate grouping, the teacher would have no way to hide other student bookmarks.